prabhat0111/prabhat0111/README.md

 # Hi there, I’m Prabhat Thakur 👋

 ## 👩‍💻 About Me
-I’m a passionate **Full Stack Developer** who loves writing clean, efficient code and building scalable applications.
+I’m a Computer Science student at **Bennett University (B.Tech CSE, 2026)** and a passionate **Full Stack Developer** who enjoys solving real-world problems through code.
-Currently, I’m deepening my skills in **Python** and working on exciting **Python-based finance projects**.
+I specialize in building scalable applications and love working across both frontend and backend stacks.

 ## 🔍 What I’m Interested In
 - Building robust backend systems using Node.js, Express, Python, and SQL/PostgreSQL
-- Developing full stack applications with React, REST APIs, and databases
+- Developing full stack applications with React, APIs, and databases
 - Writing clear documentation that helps beginners get started easily
 - Collaborating on open source projects and beginner-friendly documentation

 ## 🌱 What I’m Learning
-- Advanced Python concepts & libraries
+- Data Structures & Algorithms** for problem-solving and coding interviews
 - Backend API design and development
 - Financial data analysis and automation projects with Python